MohssineX/quranPlayer/README.md

 ## How It Works

 1. Start the program
+2. Choose whether to listen online or download an audio file
-2. Select your preferred Quran reciter
+3. Select your preferred Quran reciter
-3. Enter a Surah number (1–114)
+4. Enter a Surah number (1–114)
-4. The application connects to MP3Quran servers
+5. The application connects to MP3Quran servers
-5. The selected Surah begins streaming and playing
+6. The selected Surah is streamed or downloaded
-6. Choose to restart the application or quit
+7. Choose to restart the application or quit

 ## Error Codes